The Difference Between Perception and Judgment

 René de Jong

-Perception vs. Judgment
+Situation Assessment vs. Judgment Formation

-And what are the circumstances?
+And what are the prevailing conditions?

 Read more.